Catalan leader issues ultimatum over independence vote

 Catalan regional president Quim Torra issued an ultimatum to Spanish Prime Minister Pedro Sanchez on Tuesday over the wealthy northeastern region's future.
+It was promptly rejected by the Spanish government.

 Continue Reading Below